hmrc/agent-kenshoo-monitoring/README.md

 ## Note

 This library is currently intended for use by the Agent Services team.
-Since v4.3.0, to support Play 2.6 migrations the library no longer has a dependency on HttpVerbs.
-Now, you'll need an instance of HttpClient defined in scope.
+Since v4.3.0 and to support services using Play 2.6, the library no longer has a dependency on HttpVerbs.
+You will need an instance of HttpClient and an implicit ExecutionContext defined in scope.

 ### License